Desktop47-02.jpg

 THE EAGLE HAS LANDED

 Is it passion or determination?
-I think it’s both but for me the former fuels the latter.
-It is how I landed that first production job in Hollywood all those years ago, it’s what led me to forge that first piece of jewelry and write that first poem.
-Passion is what keeps me up at night churning new ideas and is ultimately, barring my beloved family, what fuels my soul.
-As a former student of architecture who loves being home and entertaining, I always knew that some type of home design was in my future.
-During the pandemic when the jewelry market was fading, I began to write poetry and fabricate masks to benefit Direct Relief.
+I think it’s both, but for me, the former fuels the latter.
+It’s how I landed that first production job in Hollywood all those years ago, it’s what led me to forge that first piece of jewelry and write that first poem.
+Passion is what keeps me up at night, churning new ideas—and, barring my beloved family, it’s what fuels my soul.
+As a former student of architecture who loves being home and entertaining, I always knew that a career in home design was in my future.
+During the pandemic, when the jewelry market was fading, I began to write poetry and fabricate masks to benefit Direct Relief.
 The sewing machine and keyboard became my confidants well past midnight, bearing witness to an obsessive need to create.

-The challenge and dream was to create a highly unique, understated collection of luxury gifts and home accents.
-Four months of fourteen-hour days finally produced our first collection which has been thankfully received with great enthusiasm by clients and interior designers alike.
+The challenge—and the dream—was to create a highly unique, understated collection of luxury gifts and home accents.
+Four months of fourteen-hour days finally produced our first collection, gratefully received with great enthusiasm by clients and interior designers alike.

 In addition to pillows, throws, coasters, wall art, vases and other home accents, we set out to design the ultimate hostess gift.
-Countless hours went into perfecting The Make Me Sway Candle™, from the ambrosial scents promising to relax and energize and beautiful sunken wood wick releasing a superior even burn, to the elegant matte black vessel and deluxe, poetry-infused magnetic box.
+Countless hours went into perfecting The Make Me Sway Candle™—from the ambrosial scents promising to relax and energize, to the sunken wood wick offering a superior, even burn, to the elegant matte-black vessel and deluxe, poetry-infused magnetic box.

-After writing poetry on a daily basis, it felt strange to abandon the practice completely in order to create this collection.
+After writing poetry daily, it felt strange to abandon the practice completely to create this collection.
 And yet it’s no coincidence our candle is infused with poetry.
-Just as our jewelry line is inspired by life, so too is this collection we hope you love.
+Just as our jewelry line is inspired by life, so too is this collection—which we hope you love.

 Designs by Alina…